rafaF/hero-valley/readme.md

 # hero-valley v1.0.0
-hero-vally is an utility to create website hero section.
+hero-valley is an utility to create website hero section.
 The library includes the JavaScript logic related to scroll as well as the minimun CSS styles.

 ## Installation and customization
 Donwload the zip and unzip it.
 Import the library into your HTML code before the **<body>** closing tag.
 The library needs a component to be used as hero-section as well as an anchor element to trigger the scroll (move) to a top component.
 To explain an example we will do it with a Section with ID **#heroSection**, an anchor with ID **#scrollButton** and a top sectio where move to with ID **#topSection**.